worktheclock/replit.github.io/teams-pro/excalidraw-with-replit.md

 * Code architecture
 * Database infrastructure
-* Website layout diagram
+* Website layout

 ## Getting started with Excalidraw

-To use Excalidraw, navigate to your team's Pro [dashboard](https://replit.com/teams).
+To use Excalidraw, navigate to your Teams Pro [dashboard](https://replit.com/teams).
 Click on the "Create Team Repl" button to create a new repl.
-Choose a template language for the repl (any will do as we will create a `.draw` file separately).
+Choose a template language for the repl (any language will do, since we'll create a `.draw` file separately).

 ![create repl](/images/teamsPro/excalidraw/create-repl.png)

 This will direct you to the Replit workspace.

 In the workspace, click on the "Add file" icon next to "Files".
-Choose a name for your file and then add the ".draw" extension at the end.
+Choose a name for your file and add the `.draw` extension.

 ![Create draw file](/images/teamsPro/excalidraw/create-draw.png)

-Replit will open up the ".draw" file once you save it and you'll see the drawing environment on your editing pane.
+Replit will open the `.draw` file once you save it and you'll see the drawing environment on your editing pane.

 Notice the navbar at the top that consists of various elements to choose from.

 ## Draw: code architecture diagram

-Excalidraw can be used in designing a new program before implementing the code for it, giving us better clarity on what features to include in the code.
-This can be helpful during interviews to allow candidates to demonstrate how they want to implement specific solutions.
+Excalidraw can be used in designing a new program before implementing the code for it, giving us clarity on what features we'd like to include.
+This can be helpful during interviews, to allow candidates to demonstrate how they want to implement specific solutions.

-To demonstrate this, let's design a palindrome checker - a program that takes a user's name as input and checks whether the name is the same spelled backward.
+Let's design a palindrome checker as an example.
+Our program will take a user's name as input and check whether the name is the same spelled backward.

-Create a new file and save it as "palindrome.draw"
+Create a new file and save it as `palindrome.draw`.

 We'll start by writing the pseudocode for the program, listing the steps in order: